Quantum Algorithm For Estimating Eigenvalue: Improved Approach

 Likewise, another application of $A$ yields:

 After $k$ times, we have:

 as we have described earlier.

 As we have emphasized, the key step in our quantum algorithm is the execution of $\exp(-iAt)$ in QPE to extract the eigenvalues of $A$, and perform the controlled rotation.
-As being shown in~\cite{harrow2009quantum, wiebe2012quantum} (also it can be found explicitly in our elaboration Appendix~\ref{app:HHL}), after running QPE and controlled rotation in the first iteration, we would have the following state:
+As shown in~\cite{harrow2009quantum, wiebe2012quantum}, after running QPE and controlled rotation in the first iteration, we would have the following state:

-Now, instead of uncompute the phase and repeat the process, we simply append the ancilla $\ket{0}$ and rotate the ancilla controlled by the phase register and the state $\ket{0}$ resulted from the previous rotation.
-In other words, we have the following:
+Now, instead of uncomputing the phase and repeating the process, we simply append the ancilla $\ket{0}$ and rotate the ancilla controlled by the phase register.
+In other words, we would have the following rotation:

-Keep appending the ancilla initialized in $\ket{0}$ and doing controlled rotation (note that at the $r$-th iteration, the controlled qubits consists of the phase register $\ket{\lambda_i}$ and $(r-1)$ qubits $\ket{0}$ resulted from previous rotations) $k$ times, we have our desired state as in Eqn.~(\ref{eqn: kthapplication}).

-The original HHL matrix inversion algorithm~\cite{harrow2009quantum, wiebe2012quantum} uncomputes the phase register (returning it $|0\dots0\rangle$) after each iteration.
-Hence if we repeat the same process $k$ times, we need to have $\mathcal{O}(k)$ times simulating $\exp(-iAt)$.
-By keeping the phase register, we showed that the running time can be reduced by a factor of $k$, which leads to our actual running time~(\ref{eqn: actualrt}).
+Note that for the matrix multiplication purpose, the factor C can be set to 1 given the range of absolute eigenvalues lying between 0 and 1 (see also \cite{wiebe2014quantum}).
+The above rotation can be achieved by simply noting that the phase $\lambda_i$ is stored digitally, which is very straightforward to apply the arithmetic operation.
+By doing this way, we do not need to iterate a single application of matrix $A$ $k$ times consecutively.